-There are many potential tests that you may find waiting for you at a job interview.
-One of the most common types of test to be given to you is a mechanical comprehension test.
-Designed to test your mechanical ability, a mechanical comprehension aptitude test is an important part of the pre-employment screening process.
+There are many potential tests that you may find waiting for you for a job interview.
+One of the most common types of analysis to be given to you is a mechanical comprehension test.
+Designed to test your mechanical ability, a mechanical comprehension aptitude test is an integral part of the pre-employment screening process.

 These types of tests are also optimized in their time span.
-The longest tests typically only take 30 minutes.
+The most prolonged tests typically only take 30 minutes.
 The advantage to this is that you do not have to worry about becoming tired of answering questions during the test.
-Test anxiety is also minimal, since frankly, you either know how to work on machines or you do not.
-Many people have trouble taking tests, and the short test times, as well as the small amount of questions (typically less than fifty), means that you will be done with the test before you really start to worry about your score.
+Test anxiety is also minimal since frankly, you either know how to work on machines, or not.
+Many people have trouble taking tests, and the short test times, as well as a few questions (typically less than fifty), means that you will be done with the test before you start to worry about your score.

-Scoring on mechanical comprehension tests is rather straight forward as well, all of your correct answers are added together to give you a basic raw score.
+Scoring on mechanical comprehension tests is rather straightforward as well, all of your correct answers are added together to give you a first raw score.
 Later, the employer can then compare your score with the average scores of most people in the position in which you desire.
 In some states, an employer is required to tell you your final score on the test, and also answer any questions you might have about the mechanical comprehension test that you took.

 If you are looking for sample mechanical comprehension tests, look no further than the Bennett Mechanical Comprehension Test, or BMCT.
-This test is the current standard test that is given by employers during per-employment testing.
-However, many employers are also switching to the shorter Mechanical Aptitude Test, or MAT.
-These two tests have subtle differences, and it is important that you understand their differences.
-For instance, the BMCT lasts approximately 30 minutes, and has 68 questions.
-However, the MAT lasts for only 20 minutes, and covers 36 questions.
+This test is the current standard test that is given by employers during pre-employment testing.
+However, many employers are also switching to the shorter Mechanical Aptitude Test or MAT.
+These two tests have subtle differences, and it is vital that you understand their differences.
+For instance, the BMCT lasts approximately 30 minutes and has 68 questions.
+However, the MAT lasts for only 20 minutes and covers 36 items.
 For employers, the BMCT is more of a hassle to order tests from, as the company HR director, or test examiner, must first sign up as a test administrator.
 For MAT, however, there are no requirements for a test administrator.
 Anyone can order a MAT test, and MAT test guide.
-This makes it easier for your potential future employer to give tests out to potential employees.
+It makes it easier for your potential future employer to give tests out to prospective employees.